franzose/lemonad/README.md

 It is a small repository containing implementations of some monads.

 ## Optional
-`Optional` is useful when you don‘t exactly sure if you‘re dealing with an empty value of some meaningful one.
+`Optional` is useful when you don‘t exactly sure if you‘re dealing with an empty value or some meaningful one.
 It provides a clean and expressive API.

 ```php
 <?php